s7manth/tp/docs/DeveloperGuide.md

 then the group argument is essentially optional for the users and TAilor will update the student's data to include the default group value.
 If a group argument is provided, however, then TAilor prioritises the field provided by the user over the previously set default group value.

+* The implementation of the UniqueModuleList is extremely similar to how the ContactList and TaskList is implemented, with the interactions with the XYZManagers the same.
+  * An example would be to include a new `ModuleListStorage` Interface for the `Storage` Interface to extend from.
+This hence provides the methods and an interface/facade for other parts of the code to perform module list operations on.